Why Harvard University Attracts Students in the World

 2020 5.3%

-The graph above is indicative of the fact that the acceptance rate at Harvard University has declined in the year 2020 drastically.
+The graph above indicates that the acceptance rate at Harvard University has drastically declined in the year 2020.
 Thus, we can conclude that though the applications were received in abundance yet, the selectivity at Harvard University has increased over the years.

 Harvard vs Other Ivy League Universities

 Harvard is among the eight universities in the USA which are a part of the Ivy League.
-These are those sets of universities which have athletic ties and are known to have the highest selectivity rate in comparison to other universities in the USA.
-Following are some of the briefly explained sections which throw light on how Harvard is better than other Ivy League universities.
+These are those sets of universities with athletic ties and are known to have the highest selectivity rate compared to other universities in the USA.
+Following are some briefly explained sections that illuminate how Harvard is better than other Ivy League universities.

 Global Rankings: